menu

 Virtual Private Networks (VPNs) create an encrypted tunnel between two endpoints that all traffic passes through.
 Even if an attacker uses ARP spoofing to redirect traffic, the VPN encryption will prevent them from being able to see the contents or manipulate the data.
 VPNs provide an added layer of security for connections in environments where ARP spoofing is a risk.

-You can deploy an intrusion detection system (IDS) to monitor your network for signs of ARP spoofing like a high volume of ARP requests or ARP replies, or frequent changes to ARP mappings.
-The IDS can alert you to potential ARP spoofing attacks so you can take necessary actions to mitigate the threat.
+You can deploy an intrusion detection system (IDS) to monitor your network for signs of ARP spoofing, such as a high volume of ARP requests or replies or frequent changes to ARP mappings.
+The IDS can alert you to potential attacks so you can mitigate the threat.

 Frequently Asked Questions (FAQs)